 9. The road toll in Thailand is appalling

-Despite their generally affable nature, great food and endless smiles, Thais don’t do the driving thing well.
+Despite their generally affable nature, with great food and endless smiles, Thais don’t do the driving thing well.
 And it’s dangerous.
 Thailand has been listed amongst the top 10 most dangerous places to drive in the world for the last decade.
 Currently, Number 4 as reported by the WHO, 2019.

 If you are in a car your chances improve a lot.
 If you’re older or female, the odds improve further in your favour.
 If you are on a motorbike but wear a helmet, you’ve also improved your chances of surviving Thailand’s roads.
 If you’re older than 24 you’re already 50% less likely to have a fatal motorbike accident.

-Christmas/New Year and Songkran (Thai new year in the middle of April) are the times of the year when Thais wipe themselves off their roads in astonishing numbers and all the police checkpoints, Government media releases and changes to laws do little to curb the carnage.
+Christmas/New Year and Songkran (Thai new year is in the middle of April) are the times of the year when Thais wipe themselves off their roads in astonishing numbers and all the police checkpoints, Government media releases and changes to laws do little to curb the carnage.

-The biggest contributor to this national disgrace is drunk driving with speeding coming a close second.
+The biggest contributor to this national disgrace is drink driving with speeding coming a close second.
 Despite almost draconian laws on alcohol advertising, the message about drink driving simply isn’t sinking in.
 Attitudes and a commitment to enforcement are slowly changing but it’s a long tough road ahead for the people of Thailand to tackle their shameful road toll.